dpc/rdedup/README.md

 To fill the missing piece in my master backup plan, I've decided to write it myself using my beloved Rust programming language.

+With time the projects grown into improvements and features to support other use cases.

 ## How it works

 `rdedup` works very much like [zbackup][zbackup] and other deduplication software